Picking a winning horse is a very hard thing to do, however, we’ve compiled a list of things that might make it that little bit easier!

-It could be that you have noticed a connection to your favourite sporting team or player, maybe the connection is the strip colour or the home ground, it doesn’t matter so long as you pick it.
-Horses such as Cappa Bleu, Becauseicouldntsee, West End Rocker or even Organisedconfusion could ring true to you.
+It could be that you have noticed a connection to your favourite sporting team or player.
+Maybe the connection is the strip colour or the home ground, it really doesn’t matter so long as you pick it.
+Horses such as Cappa Bleu, Definitly Red, West End Rocker or even Potters Corner could ring true to you.

 If you have a hobby you might be able to find a link there such as ‘Seabass’ for the anglers among you.
-It could be that you are someone who has pride in their independence, then ‘On His Own’ could be the horse for you.
-It could also be that you have been in a long term relationship and recognise something in the horse ‘Always Right’.
+It could be that you are someone who is fiercely independent, then ‘On His Own’ could be the horse for you.

 Keep away from the French!
-There is a reason for this and it isn’t casual racism as a French horse hasn’t won the Grand National for well over a 100 years.
-That piece of advice only applies to French horses not trained in the UK as in 2008 Venetia Williams’ horse Mon Mome took the race in 2008.
+There is a reason for this as a French horse hasn’t won the Grand National for well over 100 years.
+That piece of advice only applies to French horses not trained in the UK as in 2008 Venetia Williams’ horse Mon Mome took the race.

 If you can’t find a connection of any sort then you could always put all the names on separate pieces of paper and pick a random horse from a bag!

-Once you have selected your horse you should place your bet with a bookie that has a Free Bet offer (there will be conditions).
-Paddy Power are giving a Free 20 Pound bet if you open an account on line and stake 10 Pounds of you’re own money.
-It wont feel half so bad if you lose using someone else’s cash and as they pay out on the first 5 horses (instead of the traditional 4) you have a better chance of collecting some cash.
+Once you have selected your horse you should place your bet with a bookie that has a Bonus Bet offer (there will be conditions).
+It won’t feel half so bad if you lose using someone else’s cash and as they payout on the first 5 horses (instead of the traditional 4) you have a better chance of collecting some winnings.

-Make sure you bet ‘Each Way’ this ensures you pick up some cash even if your horse comes in as low as 4th (5th with Paddy Power).
+Make sure you bet ‘Each Way’ as this ensures you pick up some cash even if your horse comes in as low as fourth or fifth depending on the bookmaker.